upper/upper.io/upper-docs/upper.io/v3/content/getting-started/index.md

 ## Logging

-You can force the adapter to print SQL statements and errors to standard output by using the `UPPERIO_DB_DEBUG` environment variable:
+The adapter can be set to print SQL statements and errors to standard output through the `UPPERIO_DB_DEBUG` environment variable:

 ```console
 UPPERIO_DB_DEBUG=1 ./go-program